fantasyui-com/multiprocess-store/README.md

 If one of those machines made another change later in the night, and saved revision 3 of important-passwords.
 All those 999 other machines, hoping to synchronize, would only copy that single revision 3 from that host.
 The other 999 machines would request revision 3.

 Again conflict resolution is not a theoretical problem, nor is it a general problem for generic databases, it depends on your particular application, needs, network, customers, administrators, foresight, and technology.

-Don't block I/O.

 ### LICENSE